 Holding an in-person meeting or event.
-In our increasingly high tech world, there is concern that we are losing the human touch.
+In our increasingly (especially after covid 19) high-tech world, there is concern that we are losing the human touch.
 In many places, technology is replacing people.
 It is easier to go about your day without interacting with another person:

 - You might spend ten minutes on the automated phone line when you call customer service.